Public libraries play a key role in ensuring

 New and Updated Resources from Ohio Ready to Read

 The ORTR Library is a collection of storytime outlines, booklists, scripts, sample publications, links, and other "shares" for librarians to plan early literacy activities.
-New resources include a guide to creating early literacy play areas written by Constance Dickerson of Cleveland Heights-University Heights Public Library, and a variety of successful implementations of ECRR2 to inspire you.
 Browse, borrow, and use!
 More submissions eagerly sought.
 See the ORTR Library page for details.

 Need training?
 ORTR trainers are available to come to your library and present the new Early Literacy 101 training, which incorporates content from both editions of Every Child Ready to Read and additional resources and tools you can use to share early literacy concepts with your community.
 See the Training page for details and to request a training.

-ORTR offers the Ohio Early Literacy Crosswalk to help librarians and early-childhood professionals work with four early literacy frameworks: ECRR1, ECRR2, Ohio Department of Education Early Learning and Development Standards, and Head Start Child Development and Early Learning Framework Outcomes.
-The ODE Pre-Kindergarten Learning Standards were replaced by new Ohio Early Learning and Development Standards in fall 2012.
-The new standards will be effective in the 2013-14 school year.
-The ORTR Crosswalk will be revised in summer 2013 to reference these new standards.
+The Ohio Early Literacy Crosswalk helps librarians and early-childhood professionals work with four early literacy frameworks: ECRR1, ECRR2, Ohio Department of Education Early Learning and Development Standards, and Head Start Child Development and Early Learning Framework Outcomes.

 Every Child Ready to Read Update: